WeiHungLoh/Telegram-Bots/README.md

 3. Save the API key generated

 ### Configuration
-Before running these bots, you have to "replace bot_token" and "api_key" with your actual token and API keys.
+Before running these bots, you have to replace "bot_token" and "api_key" with your actual token and API keys.

 ### Note
 When accessing the hyperlinks above, right-click on the link and select "Open in a new tab" to avoid disruptions.